David Crosby: Crosby, Stills, Nash & Young

 CSNY reunited in the summer of 1973 for unsuccessful recording sessions in Maui and Los Angeles.
 Despite lingering acrimony, they reconvened at a Stills concert at the Winterland Ballroom in San Francisco in October.
 This served as a prelude to their highly successful stadium tour in the summer of 1974.
 Following the tour, the foursome attempted once again to record a new album, provisionally entitled Human Highway.
 The recording sessions, which took place at the Record Plant in Sausalito, were very unpleasant, marked by constant bickering.
 The acrimonious atmosphere was too much for Neil Young, who deserted the sessions and the album was never completed.

 In rehearsals for the 1974 tour, CSNY recorded a then-unreleased Crosby song, "Little Blind Fish".
-A different version of the song would appear on the second CPR album more than two decades later.
+A different version of the song would appear on the first CPR album more than two decades later.
 The 1974 tour was also affected by bickering, though they managed to finish it without interruption.
 A greatest hits compilation entitled So Far was released in 1974 to capitalize on the foursome's reunion tour.

 In 1976, as separate duos, Crosby & Nash and Stills & Young were both working on respective albums and contemplated retooling their work to produce a CSNY album.
 This attempt ended bitterly as Stills and Young deleted Crosby and Nash's vocals from their album Long May You Run.

 CSNY did not perform together again as a foursome until Live Aid in Philadelphia in 1985, and then performed only sporadically in the 1980s and 1990s (mainly at the annual Bridge School Benefit organized by Young's wife Pegi).
 Without Young, however, Crosby, Stills & Nash performed much more consistently after its reformation in 1977.
 The trio toured in support of their 1977 and 1982 albums CSN and Daylight Again and then, starting in the late 1980s, toured regularly year after year.
 The group continued to perform live, and since 1982 released four albums of new material: American Dream (1988, with Young), Live It Up (1990), After the Storm (1994), and Looking Forward (1999, with Young).
 In addition, Crosby & Nash released the self-titled album Crosby & Nash in 2004.

 Full-scale CSNY tours took place in 2000, 2002, and 2006.